sta210-sp20/website/content/syllabus.md

 #### Teamwork & Engagement (5%)

-This part of the final grade will consist of two components.
-The first component will be based on peer feedback surveys from your teammates.
-These teams will be constructed based on a short survey used to gauge your previous experience in programming and statistical topics.
-After completing the survey, you will be assigned to diverse teams of 3-4 students; these teams will stay consistent throughout the semester (barring extraordinary circumstances).
-You will work in these teams during class, on lab assignments, and on the final project.
+This part of the final grade will consist of three components.

+- Team Feedback Surveys.
+You will be assigned to diverse teams of 3-4 students based on the results of a Get to Know You survey at the beginning of the semester.
+These teams will stay consistent throughout the semester (barring extraordinary circumstances).
+You will primarily work in these teams on lab assignments, the final project, and some in-class activities.

-The second component will be based on completion of at least 80% of the class engagement surveys given throughout the semester.
-These quick surveys will consist of about three questions about engagement in the day's lecture.
-You will receive these surveys via email or text; you will have an opportunity to indicate your preference at the beginning of the semester.
+- Daily Engagement Surveys.
+After each class you will receive a quick survey of consisting of three questions about engagement in the day's lecture.
+You are expected to fill out the survey even if you did not attend lecture that day.
+You are required to complete at least 80% of the daily engagement surveys along with the pre-course and post-course surveys to receive full credit for this component of the grade.

+- In-Class Questions.
+We will use active learning in class, which will include answering questions through a web browswer.
+You are required to complete at least 75% of these in-class questions to receive full credit for this component of the grade.
+You will not be graded based on accuracy; however, you should make a earnest attempt at answering the questions, since they will be used in part to give real-time feedback about the class's understanding of the lecture material.
+You will be identified using your Net Id.
+It is your responsibility to ensure your Net Id is entered correctly on each survey to receive credit.
+In-class questions cannot be made up; there is built-in flexibilty so you can earn full credit even if you miss multiple lectures.

 <br>
 <br>